 - When you attend a community event – do you have a sign in sheet for more information or are doing something to try to capture names?

-The biggest area of opportunity that many schools have in embracing this mindset is their websites.
+The biggest area of opportunity that many schools have in embracing this mindset is their online presence.
 Many schools utilize their website as a one way means of communication.
 They talk about their school, but they have yet to enable their website to see who is visiting the site.
 Most schools have great traffic on their site – but you never know who it is.